lgray52/CapstoneProject/README.md

 * Ball bearing CAD [file](https://www.mcmaster.com/bearings/ball-bearings/ball-bearings-8/); for 1in diameter pipe R16
 * Stop collar CAD [file](https://www.mcmaster.com/stop-collars/extra-grip-clamping-shaft-collars/); for 1in diameter pipe R16

+### Notes for document

+* Material used for 2x4s is birch
+* Actual dimensions for 2 x 4 is 1.5 x 3.5in which was accounted for in design

 ### References

 * Reference for [axle](https://www.lowes.com/pd/Southland-Pipe-3-4-in-x-36-in-150-PSI-Threaded-Galvanized-Pipe/3357860)